HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 - Check Ranger audits, and it should show that it is due to the EXPIRES_ON policy

 - Lets disable the policy for now
-  -  On the "tags Policies" page, select EXPIRES_ON and click disable
+  -  On the "tags Policies" page, select EXPIRES_ON and click disable and Save
 ![Image](/screenshots/hdp3/Ranger-disable-expireson.png)

 - Wait 30s